Smwest87/interview_answers/interview.md

 <ol>
 <li>time.sleep(n) versus using implicit waits.
 Sometimes pages take longer/shorter to load and either cause failures or extends the length of the test</li>
 <li>Using xpaths that begin at the root of the page.
 Common with right click copy xpath instead of building your own xpath as close as you can to the desired element</li>
-<li>Forgetting to maximise the browser window, especially in headless mode.
+<li>Forgetting to maximise the browser window in the options parameter, especially in headless mode.
 This can result in the incorrect element receiving the click </li>
 </ol>
 <li>How do you make your tests consistent and easy to debug?</li>
 <ol>